danipro1993/DLB.Grpc.Exensions.DependencyInjection/README.md

             .AddGrpcService<QueryServiceImpl>(svc => QueryService.BindService(svc));
 ```

 Now, you already have a grpc server listening in 127.0.0.1:50001 with two services.
-In the cliente only need reference to proto files, generate cs (or other) files and use it
+In the client only need a reference to proto files, generate Cs (or other) files and use it